rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ```
 ![](Images/S3_P9.jpeg)

-When comparing the results with the frequency percentage calculated above it can be seen that most "measure_value = 0" are occurring when the "measure = blood_pressure" as 562 out of 2417 entries are 0.
-While "measure = blood_glucose" has 8 "measure_value = 0" values out of 38692 entries and "measure = weight" has 2 entries with "measure_value = 0" out of 2782 frequency value.
+When comparing the results with the frequency percentage calculated above it can be seen that most `measure_value = 0` are occurring when the `measure = blood_pressure` as 562 out of 2417 entries are 0.
+While `measure = blood_glucose` has 8 `measure_value = 0` values out of 38692 entries and `measure = weight` has 2 entries with `measure_value = 0` out of 2782 frequency value.

-Digging in further for "measure = blood_pressure" to inspect the values:
+Digging in further for `measure = blood_pressure` to inspect the values:

 ```SQL
 SELECT *